battleoverflow/rem/README.md

 Ctrl-S (^S) | Save file contents
 ```

-You can check the help menu multiple ways.
+You can check the help menu in multiple ways.
 Pick your favorite!
 ```bash
 ./rem help
 ./rem -h